Smiley Smile: Technical aspects and mixdown

 The home set-up was moved between different areas as the sessions progressed.
 This led to unconventional ways of achieving particular sounds at the home, such as a replacement for what would be achieved by an echo chamber.
 The album's engineer Jim Lockert recalled how "Brian's swimming pool had a leak in it and was empty, so we put a microphone in the bottom of this damn near Olympic-size pool and the guys laid down inside the pool and sang so the sound would go down the wall of the concrete pool into the microphone – and that was part of the vocals on one of those songs."
 Some vocals were also tracked in the shower.

-Lockert spoke about the album's final mixing session at Wally Heider's Studio 3 in Hollywood:
+Lockert detailed a unique and labor-intensive process for the final mixing session of the album that began at five o'clock one evening and concluded the following morning at Wally Heider's Studio 3 in Hollywood.
+The mixing strategy involved sequentially mixing the introduction and first verse of each song directly to a two-track tape.
+Rather than creating copies for assembly, the team would then erase the vocals from the mixed segment, record the harmony and lead parts for the subsequent verse, and mix it down to the same tape.
+This meticulous approach was repeated for each section of the song, ensuring that by the end of the session, the album was fully mixed and edited.
+Lockert recalled, "One of the guys from Wally Heider was my second engineer and he said, 'Well, I never believed in miracles but I saw one tonight.'
+That’s the way they did it.
+It wasn't my idea.
+They mixed it chorus and verse, chorus and verse and intro, and all the levels had to match."